awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 aws rds describe-db-engine-versions --engine postgres | grep -A 1 AutoUpgrade| grep -A 2 true |grep PostgreSQL | sort --unique | sed -e 's/"Description": "//g'
 ```

+**Note**
+If no results are returned, there is no automatic minor version upgrade available and scheduled\.

 A PostgreSQL DB instance is automatically upgraded during your maintenance window if the following criteria are met:
 + The DB instance has the **Auto minor version upgrade** option enabled\.
 + The DB instance is running a minor DB engine version that is less than the current automatic upgrade minor version\.